-During the same traumatic period I underwent regression hypnosis though I didn’t know that was what it was called at the time.
-Much to my amazement I discovered that I had been a Roman Centurion in a past life!
+I was also regressed under hypnosis and discovered that I had been a Roman Centurion in a past life!
 Sounds crazy doesn’t it!

 The point I’m making here is that just because there are some things that Science cannot prove doesn’t mean to say that they are not true.
 Contacting the dead in the after life, reincarnation and dogs in heaven fall into this category as does the very existence of heaven.

-If you are preapred to entertain the possibility of communicating with your long lost pets you may be surprised to find that there are many Psychic Mediums who specialise in this.
+Entertain the possibility of communicating with your long lost pets and you may be surprised to find that there are many Psychic Mediums who specialise in this.
 Just search online for pet mediums and you’ll see!

 Do Dogs Go To Heaven?
 What Do You Believe?

-I believe that my soul and that of my beloved pets are eternally intertwined and can never be torn apart.
-So when I pass I shall be reunited with all the dogs and cats that I have ever loved in a place called heaven.
+My soul and that of my beloved pets are eternally intertwined and can never be torn apart.
+This means that I shall be reunited with all the dogs and cats that I have ever loved in a place called heaven.

 A Dog’s Last Will And Testament